This Simple Whole Roasted Chicken is flavorful, juicy, and tender. It has perfectly crisp skin, and is perfect for Sunday super.

 A little bit of butter and high heat create perfectly crisp skin.

 This is a super inexpensive meal to make.
-Whole chicken runs under a dollar a pound in most stores.
+Whole chicken runs a little over a dollar a pound in most grocery stores.
 Serve it with Mushroom Rice and Honey Glazed Carrots for a super simple, but very shareable dinner.

 Making two whole roasted chickens is as easy as making one.
 Making two will pay dividends all week and keep you from spending money going out.